MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 ---
-title: Create a Windows Information Protection (WIP) with enrollment policy using Microsoft Intune (Windows 10)
+title: Create a Windows Information Protection (WIP) with enrollment policy using the Azure portal for Microsoft Intune (Windows 10)
 description: Microsoft Intune helps you create and deploy your Windows Information Protection (WIP) policy, including letting you choose your protected apps, your WIP-protection level, and how to find enterprise data on the network. ms.prod: w10 ms.mktglfcycl: explore